 Special Enrollment Period

 Special enrollment period (SEP) is a time outside the annual open enrollment period when you can enroll in private health insurance.
-SEP events also allow for special effective dates for when coverage starts.
-These special effective dates are applied even during open enrollment.
+Some SEP events also allow for special effective dates for when coverage starts.
 You qualify for a SEP if you've had certain "qualifying life events."
 Examples of these life events include having a baby, getting married, moving to a new area or losing other health coverage.

-If you qualify for a special enrollment period, you usually have up to 60 days following the event to enroll in a plan.
+If you qualify for a SEP, you usually have up to 60 days following the event to enroll in a plan.
 If you miss that window, you have to wait until the next open enrollment period to apply.

-You don't need to qualify for a special enrollment to enroll in Medical Assistance or MinnesotaCare.
+You don't need to qualify for a SEP to enroll in Medical Assistance or MinnesotaCare.
 If you qualify, you can enroll in one of these government-sponsored health programs year-round.

-You may qualify for a special enrollment period if you or someone in your household lost "qualifying health insurance" in the past 60 days OR expect to lose coverage in the next 60 days.
+You may qualify for a SEP if you or someone in your household lost "qualifying health insurance" in the past 60 days OR expect to lose coverage in the next 60 days.
 For example, if you lose:

 - Medical Assistance or MinnesotaCare coverage